Who Is Dr Bunhead?

 Dr Bunhead in the Guinness Book of Records 2006

-Having left the University of Bath with a degree in chemistry and a PGCE in secondary education he spent long enough in retail management for most of his hair to fall out.
+Having left the University of Bath with a degree in chemistry and a PGCE in secondary science education he spent long enough in retail management for most of his hair to fall out.
 He then returned to academia, obtaining an M.Sc.
-(Surface Science & Catalysis) at the University of Liverpool .
-Several more years in research, at the University of Edinburgh , gained him an M.Phil. in chemistry.
-His ambition is to one day obtain his Boy Scouts sewing badge.
-Bored to death in the lab he started doing free science shows for local Edinburgh schools.
-This rapidly led to big arguments with his supervisor and a swift change of career.
-It's at this point he became, what he pretentiously refers to as, a 'performance scientist'.
-Really he just likes showing off and blowing stuff up.
+(Surface Science & Catalysis) at the University of Liverpool.
+Several more years in research, at the University of Edinburgh, gained him an M.Phil. in chemistry.
+His ambition is still to obtain a Boy Scout badge.

 Home